GTGH-accenture-uom/Team4-part2/README.md

 ## Project Description and Purpose:

-In this Project we used Java Spring to create an Application Programming Interface (API), called the Vaccine Recording System.
+In this Project we used Java Spring to create an Application Programming Interface (API), called Vaccine Recording System.

 It is the background system of an online Vaccine Recording System platform.